Plug-in electric vehicles in Australia: Introduction of series production electric vehicles

-Fuel Cell Electric Vehicles
+Fuel cell electric vehicles

 On 26 March 2021, the Hyundai Nexo became the first fuel cell electric vehicle (FCEV) to be released in Australia with the ACT government to operate a fleet of 20 Nexos.
 The Nexo will be available to the public on special order for lease.
 Coinciding with the release of the Nexo, the first publicly available hydrogen refuelling station opened on the 26th at Fyshwick in Canberra operated by ActewAGL.
 Hyundai operates a refuelling station from its headquarters at Macquarie Park in Sydney which was established in 2015 for a trial of the Nexo's predecessor the ix35 FCEV.

 On 13 April 2021, the second generation Toyota Mirai was released in Australia with an initial allocation of 20 Mirai for organisations and businesses.
 The Mirai will not be offered to the public which Toyota estimates "might be two to three years away".
 Toyota had earlier on 29 March 2021 commissioned a hydrogen production facility together with a hydrogen refuelling station at its former manufacturing site at Altona in Melbourne to coincide with the release of the Mirai.
 The refuelling station is the second public station in Australia.
 Toyota had previously developed a mobile hydrogen refuelling station that could be transported on a truck that was used for the first generation Mirai loan program between 2018 and 2019.

 The Victorian Hydrogen Hub is set to be constructed at the CSIRO's Clayton campus.
 Western Australia intend to invest in hydrogen refuelling stations.
 The Queensland government is using a fleet of Hyundai FCEVs and is investing in hydrogen refuelling stations.